-The architectural constraints for the entire final element will need to be evaluated per Route 1H
+If used as part of an element, the architectural constraints for the entire element will need to be evaluated per Route $1{\rm H}$

-The failure rates for the BXS Pilot & Mechanical Valve are listed in section 4.4.
+The failure rates for the ETSV15 are listed in section 4.4.

 These failure rates are valid for the useful lifetime of the product, see Appendix A.